 Just Practice!
 However, Whenever.

 As true as it is that a formal seated meditation in silence is the best foundation for day to day mindfulness, it might not always be possible to find a place where you can sit with perfect posture and without distraction, let alone time alone.
 In which case just practice wherever and however you can.
 If you haven’t meditated for a couple days and find yourself on a long distance bus journey then meditate there – sure it might not be the ideal environment- you mightn’t be able to sit upright with perfect posture and there may be a few bumps on the drive, but it’s still practice and is far far better than nothing.

 If I come to the end of the day and I haven’t meditated I’ll ‘meditate myself to sleep’.
 I’ll lie flat on my back in bed, relax every muscle in my body and do one of two meditations; centre on my breath, or, focus on the feeling of the weight of my body on the bed.
 If you’ve ever done a yoga class then it’s similar to the savasana (corpse pose) usually done at the end.
 It’s great to use if you have problems sleeping.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Integrating meditation into your daily life is crucial to cementing the habit, and cementing the habit is crucial to reaping the fruits and becoming more mindful day by day.
-While living life on the road without a conventional structured routine it can be a challenge but there are always opportunities.
-I’m now a travelling meditator, you can be too!
+Integrating meditation into your daily life is crucial to cementing the habit, and cementing the habit is crucial to becoming more mindful day by day.
+It can be a challenge when on the road but there are always opportunities.

 So that’s it, go – hit the open road, explore, adventure…. and meditate along the way.